Sunday, May 7, 2023 • 7:00 p.m.

 Vast Array

-Garcia was born October 20, 1991, and now lives in Everett.
-He composed this work during the summer of 2019 on commission from Harmonia, which premiered the work on October 5 of that year, under the direction of William White.
+Garcia was born October 20, 1991, and now lives in Los Angeles.
+He composed this work in 2019, on commission from Harmonia, who premiered it on October 5 of that year.
 The score calls for piccolo, 2 flutes, 2 oboes (one doubling English horn), 2 clarinets, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, percussion, harp, strings and wordless chorus.

-A native of the Pacific Northwest, Carlos Garcia began his musical training at age seven, when he started playing the piano and violin.
-Inspired by classic films, classical music, and Looney Toons, he decided his passion was music in film.
-This led to an undergraduate degree in music composition and violin performance from Western Washington University, as well as a masters degree in film scoring from Seattle Film Institute, where he studied with Emmy-winning composer Hummie Mann.
-After working as an assistant for TV composer Ron Jones (Family Guy, Star Trek: The Next Generation), he opened his own studio in Seattle.
-His film-scoring credits include the horror/adventure film They Reach.
+A native of the Pacific Northwest, Carlos Garcia began his musical training at age seven, when he started playing piano and violin.
+After purchasing his first CD at age eight (Vivaldi’s Four Seasons) he became fascinated by the orchestra and film soundtracks.
+This led to an undergraduate degree in music composition and violin performance from Western Washington University, as well as a master’s degree in film scoring from Seattle Film Institute, where he studied with Emmy-winning composer Hummie Mann.
+After working as an assistant for TV composer Ron Jones (Family Guy, Star Trek: The Next Generation), in 2021 he moved to Los Angeles, where he began collaborating with Christophe Beck, composing additional music cues for recent films such as Marvel’s Ant-Man and the Wasp: Quantumania and DC’s Shazam!
+Fury of the Gods.

 “You will no doubt hear influences by composers such as Gustav Holst, John Williams, and others known for their ability to write epic orchestral music of cosmic proportions.
 The work is also very much inspired by my love of creation and the beauty and design of the universe.”